 Modular jacks.
 A phone jack connects the line cord to the station wire.
 There are several options to choose from, including single, double, and combination jacks in flush-mounted and surface-mounted styles.
+More on this below.

 Flush-mounted jacks are usually used in new construction because they can be fastened directly to wall studs before drywall or other types of wall covering are installed.
 If you are remodeling, you can simply insert a special bracket into an opening in a wall and then screw the jack’s cover plate to the bracket.
 The simplest method of all is to affix surface-mounted jacks onto baseboards with short screws.

 To add another line to a jack, use a dual-outlet adapter; a triplex adapter accommodates two other lines.